Who TF Did I Marry?

-Who TF Did I Marry? (short for Who the Fuck Did I Marry?) is a series of 50 TikTok videos posted by user Tareasa Johnson, known online as Reesa Teesa, in February 2024.
+Who TF Did I Marry? (short for Who the Fuck Did I Marry?) is a series of 50 TikTok videos posted by user Tareasa Johnson, known online as ReesaTeesa, in February 2024.
 In them, she chronicles her relationship and marriage to a man whom she calls "Legion" and describes as a pathological liar who, unbeknownst to her, falsified the majority of details about his life.
 The series quickly went viral online, earning praise from social media users and critics for Johnson's storytelling skills and prompting a response from her ex-husband.
 It is scheduled to be made into a television series, starring and executive produced by Natasha Rothwell.

 Background and synopsis

 Tareasa Michele Johnson, a then-39-year-old Atlanta-based law enforcement worker known as ReesaTeesa or @reesamteesa on TikTok, posted a series of videos on the platform from February 14, 2024, to February 17, 2024, about her ex-husband.
 She referred to him in the series pseudonymously as "Legion" based on the Biblical demons of the same name, though social media users eventually identified him.
 Her first video was captioned "Things My Pathologically Lying Ex-Husband Lied About".
 In it and the following 49 videos in the series, each of which are ten minutes long and which are collectively over eight hours long, she outlines their relationship and her husband's lies about his life.

 According to Johnson, the two matched on both Facebook Dating and on Hinge in March 2020, two weeks before the COVID-19 pandemic began.
 On the way to their first date, Johnson's tire blew out and he paid for it to be repaired as well as for the date itself, and later shared with her that he was financially successful due to his past as an arena football player at San Diego State University.
 He stated that he had moved from California, where he said he worked at Apple, to Atlanta to work as the vice president at a condiment company.
 During the date, he claimed that his first wife had cheated on him and that they had recently divorced.
 Two weeks later, the pair moved in together to quarantine.
 The following month, they discussed purchasing a $700 thousand home and a car together, but both fell through under then-unclear circumstances.
 Johnson got pregnant around this time but would end up miscarrying and being driven to the hospital by a coworker when he said he could not drive her.